Shut 'em Down (Onyx song)

 "Shut 'Em Down" is a song by American hip hop group Onyx.
 It was released on February 3, 1998, by Def Jam and JMJ Records as the second single from Onyx's third album, Shut 'Em Down.
 The song featured labelmate DMX.

 Produced by Self, Shut 'Em Down was successful on the R&B and rap charts, peaking at 61 on the US Billboard's Hot R&B/Hip-Hop Singles & Tracks and 43 on the US Hot Rap Singles.

 The official remix, which also appeared on the Shut 'Em Down album, featured rappers, Noreaga and Big Pun and was featured in the 2005 video game, Grand Theft Auto: Liberty City Stories.

 Background

 In the interview on "White Label Radio", Fredro Starr told a story about how Onyx recorded the title track.
 DMX came to the NYC's studio, "Sound On Sound Studios, to record the song "Shut 'Em Down" accompanied by his pitbulls and members of Ruff Ryders, but on the shooting of a video in Downtown Los Angeles, he arrived alone with the dogs!

 Music video

-The music video was directed by Gregory Dark and was filmed in Downtown Los Angeles on December, 1997 and was released on "The BOX" in February 1998.
+The music video was directed by Gregory Dark and was filmed in Downtown Los Angeles in December 1997 and was released on "The BOX" in February 1998.

 The video can be found on the 2008's DVD Onyx: 15 Years Of Videos, History And Violence.